albertobraschi/radiant-ray-extension/HELP_admin.markdown

 By doing so Ray will grab the required `attachment_fu` plugin and install it to `vendor/plugins` before installing Page Attachments.

 The `page_attachments` command comes with an extra variable used to additionally install an image processing library.
 Without an image processing library Page Attachments won't be able to automatically generate thumbnails when you upload an image.
 Before you ask Ray to install an image library for you check to see if you already have one installed; often `rmagick` or `mini_magick` will be installed as part of a normal Rails setup.
-To check which gems you have installed run
+To check which gems you have installed run. **If you choose to install an image processing library you'll be asked to enter a system administrator password.**

 	gem list